AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Basic concepts/Basics of AODocs APIs.md

 ```
-⭑   Note: It is not a common use case, but some of the things you can do with the ```documentId``` API can also be done using the ```driveId``` API by using attachment IDs instead of document IDs.
+⭑   Note: It is not a common use case, but some of the things you can do with the `documentId` API can also be done using the ```driveId``` API by using attachment IDs instead of document IDs.
 ```

-## What can you do with AODocs APIs?

-Some of the concrete tasks you can perform with the APIs as are follows:

-*   List libraries
-*   List classes
-*   Create a document of a specific class inside a specific library
-*   Patch a document
-*   Delete a document
-*   Hundreds of other tasks

-## What can you do with Google Drive APIs?

-AODocs can access and modify some Drive resources, but Google has its own [Google Drive API](https://developers.google.com/drive/api/v3/) that addresses its own specificities.

-##

 ## Next steps

-x

-x

-x

 Here are some resources to help you get started working with the AODocs APIs: